 Karen says there are many other successful patient experiences like Anne’s.
 “Some patients with metastatic lesions that we have treated have other disease processes that affect their overall outcome, but we have achieved good success with the treatment of their brain tumor.
 For these patients, our goal is not only extension of life but to preserve quality of life.”

 McLeod offers the only active linear accelerator (LINAC) based stereotactic radiosurgery program from the midlands to the coast.
 “The next closest comparable treatment program is the cancer center at Duke in North Carolina,” said Dr. Spencer.
 The hospital installed a second linear accelerator capable of performing stereotactic body radiation therapy in 2016.

 “I am grateful that I did not have to go away to receive my treatment.
 I literally came down the road from my home to McLeod,” said Anne.

 Since her procedure in April 2015, Anne has undergone four MRIs that have all been clear with no evidence of any new tumors.

-Today, Anne reports that she is doing well with plans to marry her high school classmate, Gerald Kirby, in July.
-The couple reconnected at their 50th high school reunion and are looking forward to spending their golden years together.
+Today, Anne reports that she is doing well.
+She married her high school classmate, Gerald Kirby, in July of 2016.
+The couple reconnected at their 50th high school reunion and are enjoying spending their golden years together.

 Anne gives credit for her excellent outcome to God and the extraordinary care and services she receives from her medical team, especially Dr. Rao, Dr. Brennan and Dr. Spencer.
 She remains under Dr. Rao’s care for the treatment that is keeping the tiny tumors in her lungs from growing.
 Each day is another victory.